 by RENEE PATRICK Cascade A&E Editor

-Brauns’ lyrics evoke her love of the water and the beauty found in simple nature scenes.
+Brauns’ lyrics evoke her love of the water the beauty found in simple nature scenes.
 Her song writing has evolved from the past few albums with her desire to write for the listener rather than herself.
 What has resulted, she explains, is a happier album.

 “I want to be more mature in the song writing process.
-It’s a competitive industry, it’s hard to get traction, and I feel that I have more potential of progression if I make music that is accessible,” Brauns said.
-She spent the winter crafting her writing process with the help of local musicians Franchot Tone and Eric Tollefson.
+It’s a competitive industry, it’s hard to get traction, I feel that I have more potential of progression if I make music that is accessible,” Brauns said.
+She spent the winter crafting her writing process with the help of local musicians Franchot Tone Eric Tollefson.

-Brauns is proactive about collaborating with other artists on House of Snow, and the effort has added layers of texture to her songs.
-Track two, Doldrums, features a chorus of local musicians, Erin Cole-Baker, Mark Ranson, Patrick Pearsall and Katie Brauns; the effect is a haunting ballad of longing in one of the strongest songs on the album.
+Brauns is proactive about collaborating with other artists on House of Snow, the effort has added layers of texture to her songs.
+Track two, Doldrums, features a chorus of local musicians, Erin Cole-Baker, Mark Ranson, Patrick Pearsall Katie Brauns; the effect is a haunting ballad of longing in one of the strongest songs on the album.

-Dreams has the most distinct sound with Brauns’ voice backed by rhythmic strings and percussion with influences of the Decemberists’ style.
+Dreams has the most distinct sound with Brauns’ voice backed by rhythmic strings percussion with influences of the Decemberists’ style.

-Since she works as a freelance writer and marketing professional, Brauns has the flexibility to start focusing her efforts on touring, specifically among the wineries in the valley.
+Since she works as a freelance writer marketing professional, Brauns has the flexibility to start focusing her efforts on touring, specifically among the wineries in the valley.